Welcome to Wealthcommon Currency Central

 With this type of monetary policy, cycles occur with alternating inflation

-scene where there has been a notable period of low interest rates
+time frame where there has been a notable period of low interest rates

 encouraging the borrowing of easy money.
 As more money circulates, prices begin to rise and in the mean time wages are